narharim/kubernetes-map/How to create and manage k8s components.md

-## How to create and manage k8s components

 - There are actually two ways to create and manage K8s components.
 - Imperative and declarative

 |Approach|Imperative|Declarative|
 |---|---|---|